biermanncarl/cx16-concerto/simple_player/specifications.md

 The Concerto Player reads data located in RAM and interprets it as a stream of commands that it sends to the Concerto synth engine.
-Each command begins with one byte that contains the command number and the Concerto channel number.
+Each command begins with one byte that contains the command number and the Concerto voice number.
 It is followed by 0 to 3 data bytes.
 That means, some commands are just 1 byte in length, and others up to 4 bytes.

-The first byte contains a number from 0 to 15 in the most significant four bits which designate the command, and another number from 0 to 15 in the least significant four bits, which designate the Concerto channel to which the command is addressed.
-If the command does not address a specific channel (like commands 0, 14 and 15), the lower "nibble" is ignored.
+The first byte contains a number from 0 to 15 in the most significant four bits which designate the command, and another number from 0 to 15 in the least significant four bits, which designate the Concerto voice to which the command is addressed.
+If the command does not address a specific voice (like commands 0, 14 and 15), the lower "nibble" is ignored.

 | Command number | Description | Data Byte 1 | Data Byte 2 | Data Byte 3 |